Arek1997/Simple-Dogs-APIs/README.md

 # Simple-Dogs-APIs
-As the title says.
-It is simple Dogs API.
+As the title says, it's simple Dogs API.

 Used API: https://dog.ceo/dog-api/